Bxnetic/wahtype/README.md

 </p>

 # wahtype
-wahtype is a type racing game inspired by monkeytype, fully written in Python.
+wahtype is a type racing game inspired by monkeytype, fully written in Python, utilising the Pygame library.

 ## proposed features
 - live colour feedback when typing ✅